 Check Furnishings Frequently

-Allergens tend to accumulate in areas of the home such as drapes, upholstery, blinds, couches and carpet.
+Allergens tend to accumulate in areas of the home such as drapes, upholstery, blinds, couches, and carpet.
 For items such as drapes, if it is possible to wash them, that is the best course of action.
-For items that can not be put in a washing machine such as blinds, couches, and carpet, it is imperative to keep these items clean by vacuuming frequently.
+For items that can not be put in a washing machine such as blinds, couches, and carpets, it is imperative to keep these items clean by vacuuming frequently.

 Launder Bedding Weekly